drewbharris/node-lightarray-relay/README.md

 Relay server sends a timestamp with each frame.

-ON WEBSOCKET FRAME MESSAGE:
+On WebSocket frame message:

 Client compares local timestamp to the timestamp in the frame. delta = frame timestamp - local timestamp
 Set a timeout to play the frame in (100ms - delta) ms.

 ### License